tisiishere/StorageREADME/README.md

 #### For this Project, we will be using the buckets

 * Step One: **How to create a storage bucket**
-- Go to your home Page
+  1. Go to your home Page
-- Click on Storage
+  2. Click on Storage
-- Click on Bucke
+  3. Click on Bucket
-* Step two: ** You are now in the cloud storage bucket space **
+* Step two: **You are now in the cloud storage bucket space**
-- click on create
+  1. Click on create
-- follow the steps ( where the data is stored, for how long etc.)
+  2. Follow the steps ( where the data is stored, for how long etc.)
-- For this task we will be using the _standard bucket_
+  3. For this task we will be using the _standard bucket_

+## Using google cloud with Java